Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

-It would therefore be useful to perform higher-resolution zoom-in re-simulations of such galaxies (and their halos) to understand how sensitive their morphologies are to numerical resolution alone, keeping the physical model fixed \citep[see, e.g.,][for an example of such zoom-ins]{Lu24}.
+It would therefore be useful to perform higher-resolution zoom-in re-simulations of such galaxies (and their halos) to understand the sensitivity of morphologies to numerical resolution alone, keeping the physical model fixed \citep[see][for an example of such zoom-ins]{Lu24}.
 This would enable us to assess how the statistics we find in this paper, such as overall morphological fractions and their variation with filamentary environment, change with resolution parameters such as gravitational force softening.
 Additionally, repeating our analyses in other hydrodynamical models, particularly in high-resolution cosmological boxes such as FIREbox \citep{Feldmann23} and NewHorizon \citep{Dubois21}, would help gain further insight into the physical mechanisms that govern morphological evolution.